Zone 2 AA – Background and FAQ

 The mission of the Zone 2 AA ringette program is to build strong, confident athletes that are committed to hard work, achieving personal goals and teamwork.
 Through dedication, commitment and a passion for excellence, we strive to prepare our athletes for the opportunity to compete at the highest levels in the sport.

 Since 2012, Ringette Alberta has been trying to increase the opportunity for willing and capable athletes to play more competitive level ringette.
 The goal was to have 15-18% of athletes playing at the AA level in each age group from U14 – U19.

 Based on feedback from families in Zone 2, it was determined there was interest and the talent to make this program happen.

-During this process, Zone 2 has solicited advice from multiple AA programs and has been in close collaboration with Zone 3/Calgary AA to ensure that our program is in harmony with their policies and procedures.
+During this process, Zone 2 solicited advice from multiple AA programs and collaborated with Zone 3/Calgary AA to ensure that our program was in harmony with their policies and procedures.
 The foundation of our Zone 2 AA program is to build strong, confident athletes that are committed to hard work, goal setting and achieving success through teamwork.

 Q) Why start an AA program in Zone 2?

-Q) Will Zone 2 AA teams competitive against Calgary and other established AA teams?
+Q) Are Zone 2 AA teams competitive against other established AA teams?